SamuelStuver/sjournal/README.md

 # sjournal
-A simple and lightweight note-taking application for the command line.
+A simple and lightweight notepad for the command line.

 ## Installation
 ### via pip